19 August 2020

-The Financial Conduct Authority (FCA) intends to seek a judgment from the courts to resolve some contractual uncertainty in business interruption (BI) insurance policies that has arisen as a result of the COVID-19 pandemic.
-In the public interest and to avoid numerous BI policyholders seeking guidance from the courts at considerable expense, the FCA will put forward policyholders' arguments to their best advantage for a quicker and cheaper solution.
+The Financial Conduct Authority (FCA) is seeking a judgment from the courts to resolve some contractual uncertainty in business interruption (BI) insurance policies that has arisen as a result of the COVID-19 pandemic.
+In the public interest and to avoid numerous BI policyholders seeking guidance from the courts at considerable expense, the FCA has put forward policyholders' arguments to their best advantage for a quicker and cheaper solution.
 This is not intended to replace the existing options or current claims (for example negotiation, settlement, arbitration etc.), rather, it is to provide clarity and certainty for some policyholders whose claims, as the FCA notes, are being refused when the firms think they should be considered.

-Following an initial consultation in May 2020, on 1 June 2020, the FCA provide an update on progress on its court action.
-Having reviewed 500 relevant policies from 40 insurers, it has identified a preliminary list of affected insurers and policies and selected a representative sample of 17 policy wordings that capture the majority of the key issues that could be in dispute.
+Following an initial consultation in May 2020, on 1 June 2020, the FCA provided an update on progress on its court action.
+Having reviewed 500 relevant policies from 40 insurers, it identified a preliminary list of affected insurers and policies and selected a representative sample of 19 policy wordings that capture the majority of the key issues that could be in dispute.

-The FCA encourages policyholders and insurance intermediaries to submit their information for consideration to ensure the FCA can act in their best interests and evaluate all the arguments and materials.
-It has developed a Policyholder Engagement Statement and published a dedicated webpage to provide information, updates and access to relevant documents including court pleadings.
+The FCA has published a dedicated webpage to provide information, updates and access to relevant documents including court pleadings.
 Further, policyholders can sign up to receive email updates from the FCA on BI insurance and the High Court test case.

 If you would like to discuss any of the points arising out of the FCA's announcement or if you would like assistance in making a submission to the FCA on your BI policy concerns, please get in touch.